opsobot/rebelia/Readme.md

 Welcome to the Rebelia Hand Project — an open-source, humanlike robotic hand designed for researchers, students, and robotics enthusiasts.

+This version (V1) has been certified by OSHWA, you can see the certificate [here](https://certification.oshwa.org/it000021.html).

 Our goal is to provide an affordable, high-performance robotic hand under 2000 EUR, open to community contributions and continuous improvement.

 This project hardware is released under the CERN Open Hardware License (OHL-S), ensuring the design remains open-source and preventing patent claims on its core innovations.